 What are some of the new things that you’re working on?

-We ship new features every week, but we improve our asset management system and library; we’re providing users with more ways to create content from scratch.
+We ship new features every week, but we improve our asset management system and library; we provide users with more ways to create content from scratch.
 We can tell you what is trending on Twitter and how to take advantage of it.
-We have created a post builder; it’s a wizard that takes you to step by step by creating a post from scratch.
+We have created a post builder; it’s a wizard that takes you step by step by creating a post from scratch.
 We give you some ideas, and then you pick the idea that you like, select the channel you want to publish to, and then you know you can import some very cool images, for instance, from Unsplash.

 Users can edit their images, add text and filters, and stuff, so all of a sudden, you go from a blank page to a post.

-Additional features we are working on include more ways to monitor your presence online to get more feeds by knowing what the current conversation is about your brand online, responding to those, and creating even more content.
+Additional features we are working on include more ways to monitor your presence online to get more feeds by knowing the current conversation about your brand online, responding to those, and creating even more content.

 This is a crowded, competitive landscape.
 What’s your key differentiator, and then how will you continue to develop barriers to entry?

 That’s an interesting question.
 I believe there are three things that we are doing differently –